swaroopa1352/NagaSwaroopaNidadavolu/README.md

 💻 Comfortable with coding languages such as Python, SQL and R.

-📊 Worked with data processing visualization tools such as Tableau, Airflow, Celery, Snowflake, Google Analytics and PowerBI.
+📊 Worked with data processing and visualization tools such as Tableau, Airflow, Celery, Snowflake, Google Analytics and PowerBI.

 👯 Looking to collaborate on projects involving data analytics, data visualization.